 A finalist in Victoria’s 2019 Young Achiever awards, he has already had nearly a decade of business experience under his belt though he is not yet 20.

-From creating his first $10,000 by creating gaming codes and selling them on Flippa.com when aged 13, going on to fixing mobile phones and reselling them on eBay at 15, he has gone on to create mobile apps, making $521,247 with his school nemesis-come-business partner Alan Gokoglu, and now both have assets worth $2.8 million as sharing a $5 million portfolio.
+From making his first $10,000 by creating gaming codes and selling them on Flippa.com when aged 13, going on to fixing mobile phones and reselling them on eBay at 15, he has gone on to create mobile apps, making $521,247 with his school nemesis-cum-business partner Alan Gokoglu, and now both have assets worth $2.8 million as sharing a $5 million portfolio.

 He met his business partner at Balwyn High, and didn’t think too much of him until he saw his work.
 “He had a good product and bad marketing so I offered to buy into his business, but he didn’t want my help at all,” Tsiouklas said.
 So he helped out anyway, because he couldn’t resist and because it’s not about the money and it never has been.